• Skip to main content

 Make the Smoked Peach Cobbler Filling

-• In a large mixing bowl, toss together the peeled and sliced peaches with the ⅔ cup of Sugar, 3 Tbsp Flour, Lemon juice, and Cinnamon.
+• In a large mixing bowl, toss together the peeled and sliced peaches with the ⅔ cup of Sugar, 3 tablespoon Flour, Lemon juice, and Cinnamon.
 Mix well but be careful not to mash up the peaches.

 smoked peach cobbler filling